PooriaT/spring_assessment/README.md

 </VirtualHost>
 ```

-Then, Apache module needs to be rewritten and the configuration is restart.
+Then, the Apache module needs to be rewritten and the configuration is restarted.

 ```bash
 sudo a2enmod rewrite